bshub6/javascript-challenge/README.md

 Level 2: Multiple Search Categories Completed all of Level 1 criteria.
 (Optional)

-Used multiple input tags, wrote JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns: date/time city state country Level 3: Append new UFO Sightings Wrote a code that will allow the users to append new ufo sightings based on the criteria below to the existing data. date/time city state country shape comment
+Using multiple input tags, write JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns: date/time city state country Level 3: Append new UFO Sightings Write a code that will allow the users to append new ufo sightings based on the criteria below to the existing data. date/time city state country shape comment